leethomason/OpenSaber/readme.md

 6.  **Power and Auxillary** switch (momentary on, typically 12mm).
 7.  **Power port**.
 Typically 2.1 mm; there's are pros and cons of this design.
     (See below.)
 8.  **Micro controller** which is the "brain" of the saber.
-Gecko uses an Adafruit Pro Trinket 3.3V.
-Any 3.3V arduino compatible (that fits in the case) with enough RAM should work.
+Gecko V2 uses a Teensy 3.1 3.3V.
+The Teensy (with an ARM M4 processor) is capable of doing audio processing on the microcontroller.
+9.  **SD Card**.
+Gecko uses a simple SD card breakout board.
+This is where the sound fonts are stored and saber operation is logged.
-9.  **Accelerometer**.
+10. **Accelerometer**.
 Gecko uses an "Adafruit LIS3DH Triple-Axis Accelerometer."
-10. **Audio output microcontroller**.
-Gecko uses an Adafruit Audio FX ID 2217, although I'm interested in switching this to a "generic" microcontoller.
 11. 3.7v Li-Ion **battery**.
 TCSS and Adafruit both sell good, small, long lasting batteries.
 Need something rated 2000mAh or better.
 12. **Speaker**.
 So hard to get a good, small, speaker not broken in shipment.